Cheyava Falls: Further research

+Perseverance was not designed to look for life on Mars, so to determine whether the organics detected on Mars is of biological or non-biological origin, further research on Earth is needed.
+For example, it is impossible to obtain the isotopic signature of the detected carbon, and determine its chirality.

 NASA-ESA Mars Sample Return mission was designed to collect the samples collected by Perseverance and deliver them to Earth.
-The mission was deemed "financially unsustainable" and was proposed to be cancelled by the Trump administration.
+In a 2026 budget proposal, the mission was deemed "financially unsustainable" by the Donald Trump administration and proposed to be canceled.

-The article in The Economist compared the sample return from Cheyava Falls with the return of a stranded astronaut from the book (and movie) The Martian.
+An article in The Economist compared the planned sample return from Cheyava Falls with the return of a stranded astronaut from the 2011 book (and 2015 film), The Martian.

-According to the first author of the Nature article Joel Hurowitz, "labs on Earth could look for ways of achieving the same effects without either biology or high temperatures"; but even if it can be done, the result might fail the Knoll criterion: "to be evidence of life, an observation has to not just be explicable by biology; it has to be inexplicable without it".
+According to the first author of an article in Nature, Joel Hurowitz, "labs on Earth could look for ways of achieving the same effects without either biology or high temperatures"; but even if it can be done, the result might fail the Knoll criterion: "to be evidence of life, an observation has to not just be explicable by biology; it has to be inexplicable without it".